robertsdotpm/p2pd/docs/source/general/pipes.rst

 have to write different code for UDP and TCP.
 Python has decent enough classes for TCP clients (stream readers) -- though UDP has no such equivalent.
 As for servers Python offers protocol classes.
 Wouldn't it be great if you could use either style on either protocol?
-P2PD can help here.

 Here's an example of how simple P2PD makes this.
 Here I'm using await for UDP which is based on message queues.
 Since there is no delivery guarantees for UDP it's